Engagement Rings Melbourne

 For shoulder diamonds there is a pavé setting where small diamonds are paved together for continuous sparkle, and channel setting where diamonds are fitted into a continuous channel for long single stretches of sparkle.

-Three common types of engagement ring styles are: solitaire, halo and trilogy.
+Three common styles are: solitaire, halo and trilogy.
 Solitaire refers to a single diamond.
 This is a popular style because it puts the diamond on full display to be admired and has a classic elegance.

 The halo style is where the centre diamond is encircled by a collection of smaller diamonds.
 This style is popular because it can make the centre stone look much larger.
 Even a quarter, third or half-carat diamond can look up to half a carat larger, so it’s better bang for your buck.